BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla

 \section{Introduction}

 The usage of LLMs has increased significantly, with people from all over the world employing these models for various tasks.
 Not limited to English speakers, individuals from diverse linguistic backgrounds use LLMs in their native languages.
 State-of-the-art multilingual LLMs such as GPT-4 \citep{achiam2023gpt}, Llama~\citep{touvron2023llama}, and Gemini~\citep{team2023gemini} cater to this global user base.
-However, many recent studies have revealed undesirable biases and stereotypes in these models \cite{kotek2023gender, kamruzzaman2024global}.
+However, many recent studies have revealed undesirable biases and stereotypes in these models \cite{kotek2023gender, kamruzzaman-etal-2024-global}.
 Some datasets have been proposed to measure these biases, predominantly in English \cite{nadeem2021stereoset, kamruzzaman-etal-2024-investigating, nangia2020crows}.
 There are studies in other languages like French \cite{neveol2022french}, Hindi \cite{sahoo2024indibias}, Italian \cite{sanguinetti2020haspeede}, and Arabic \cite{lauscher2020araweat}.
 Research on bias specific to the Bengali remains sparse.

 Bangla (also known as Bengali) is an Indic language belonging to the Indo-European language family.
 Bangla, with 237 million native speakers worldwide, ranks 7th worldwide\footnote{Bangla is primarily spoken in Bangladesh, where it serves as the official language, and in the Indian state of West Bengal, as well as among diaspora communities worldwide.
 In this study, we focus \textbf{solely on Bangladesh} and its linguistic context, excluding other Bangla-speaking regions.}.
 Recent studies focusing on Bengali have primarily addressed gender and religious biases.
 For instance, \citet{sadhu2024social} proposed a dataset concentrating on gender and religion biases through persona-based experiments, such as adopting the role of a typical Bengali person.
 Similarly, \citet{das2023toward} evaluated these biases in Bengali. \citet{sadhu2024empirical} found stereotypical emotional associations between genders in Bengali, using an emotion dataset.
 More broadly, \citet{mukherjee-etal-2023-global} analyzed socio-cultural prejudices across languages including Bangla by measuring the relative associations of word embeddings.

 Stereotypical biases are not confined to gender and religion alone; they extend to race, profession, beauty, ageism, caste, and region, impacting individuals as significantly as gender and religion.
 To the best of our knowledge, there is no dataset that comprehensively covers a broader spectrum of bias categories while also focusing on the Bengali cultural context.
 We propose BanStereoSet, a \textit{fill-in-the-blank} type dataset designed to measure stereotypical biases in Bangla, encompassing a wide range bias categories. \Cref{fig:example} shows an example from our dataset, where we give LLMs three options to fill in the blank.